pbjc/bustty/README.md

 A terminal-based display for Cap Metro bus stop departures.

+    usage: bustty.py [-d] [--block] [--n N] stop [route] -d      don't quit on any input
+      --block use a blocky 3x5 bitmap font
-    usage: bustty.py [--n N] [--digital] stop [route] --n N     the number of departures to display (default: 3) --digital use a blocky font reminiscent of your microwave stop      the bus stop id
+      --n N   the number of departures to display (default: 3) stop    the bus stop id
       route   the bus route number, to show a single route